 I’ve watched a lot of tutorial videos on YouTube over the years, if there’s one thing that 99% of them have in common, it’s the information isn’t shown as clearly as needed.
 It’s extremely obvious that Chris takes the time to plan each shoot.

-For example, he shoots with a full-size DSLR camera as much as possible with LED lights such as these to make things extremely bright.
+For example, he shoots with a full-size DSLR camera as much as possible with LED lights such as these (on Amazon) to make things extremely bright.
 Not only that, he takes the time to place the camera fixed position as much is possible (which greatly enhances the viewing experience).

 If there’s one thing that I can’t stand when watching YouTube videos, it’s when the person holding the camera whips it around with no consideration of being smooth and consistent.
 It’s literally nauseating.
 TJ Hunt and thestradman are notorious for this.